wayfair-incubator/telefonistka/docs/installation.md

 `APPROVER_GITHUB_OAUTH_TOKEN` GitHub OAuth token for automatically approving promotion PRs

-`APPROVER_GITHUB_APP_ID` As an alternative to `APPROVER_GITHUB_OAUTH_TOKEN`, you can also use GitHub App style of authentication for the automated PR approval process, this variable supply the Application ID
+`APPROVER_GITHUB_APP_ID` is an alternative to `APPROVER_GITHUB_OAUTH_TOKEN`.
+You can also use GitHub App style of authentication for the automated PR approval process.
+This variable supplies the Application ID.

 `APPROVER_GITHUB_APP_PRIVATE_KEY_PATH` As an alternative to `APPROVER_GITHUB_OAUTH_TOKEN`, you can also use GitHub App style of authentication for the automated PR approval process, this variable supply the path to the Github Application private key file(in .pem format)